santisbon/reference/src/rpi.md

 Manufacturer's images for Orange Pi 3B:
 [Download](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-Pi-3B.html)

+The rest of this guide assumes you downloaded your image to `~/Downloads`.

 Examples of verifying the integrity of the image file:
 ```sh title="On your laptop"
 # Check the sum from the Ubuntu website and decompress